JojoGamesLol/ceshis-has-raniyis/README.md

-# How you do don't works on android devices Majhoul's All Apps?
+# How you do don't works on android devices MajhoulService's All Apps?
 3 apps created by MajhoulService and don't work on Android device we be not found for Google play >:(